 "I'm devastated about what's happened.
 Hame was very kind and loving.
 He was just a humble guy and a really good dad and husband.
 It's just a shock.''

-Police continue to hunt those responsible, who they say are two Tongan men - one thought to have a slight hunchback.
+Police continue to hunt two Tongan men - one thought to have a slight hunchback - they believe are responsible.

 Tuitupou said she had a few words for the pair.

 "Where is your Tongan motto?
 We say we are one - we are always one.
 I can't believe that a brother could do this to another brother."